 Not all fabric glues are created equal.
 There are multiple types of adhesive to browse through, and each offers specific benefits that work for some kinds of projects but perhaps not others.
 Read on to learn more about these adhesives and discover which fabric glue type best suits your crafting and repairing needs.

-Before you go shopping for a fabric glue, the first thing you need to decide is if you want one that’s permanent or temporary.
+Before shoppers start looking for products to glue fabric, the first thing they need to decide is if they want one that’s permanent or temporary.

 Permanent adhesives offer stronger bonds meant to last a long time because they’re insoluble after they dry.
 These glues won’t even come off the fabric after it is washed.
-This type of fabric glue is great for garment repairs and other projects you want to remain durable.
+This type of fabric glue is great for garment repairs and other projects that need to remain durable.

-Temporary adhesives are water soluble, which means the fabric glue will come off the fabric when it comes into contact with water.
+Temporary adhesives are water-soluble, which means the fabric glue will come off the fabric when it comes into contact with water.
 Fabrics that are treated with these glues are not machine washable because washing them will cause the bond to come apart.
-You can also pull apart the bond of temporary glue more easily before it dries.
+Users can pull apart the bond of temporary glue more easily before it dries.

 This kind of fabric glue is great for projects that require a lot of fabric repositioning, like quilting.

 Heat-set adhesives are glues that bond in certain warmer temperatures and not in others.
 The adhesive chemicals activate at a specific temperature and form a strong bond that crystallizes when the heat is removed, which increases its strength.

 One of the benefits of heat-set fabric glues is that they’re not tacky, and the adhesive will not stick to itself, making it easier to work with.
 The downside is that it doesn’t dry on its own.

 Cool-set fabric glue is becoming more popular than heat-set glue because it’s more convenient to use.
 There’s no heat required.
 Simply apply it and allow it to dry on its own.